Richard Warshak: Parental alienation

 In 2003, Warshak published an article that discussed the controversy about whether a child's alienation from a parent could be diagnosed as a syndrome and presented arguments both for and against the use of the term parental alienation syndrome.
 His article about a program he helped develop, Family Bridges: Using Insights from Social Science to Reconnect Parents and Alienated Children, led to a 2010 special issue of the Family Court Review dedicated to the controversy surrounding claims of parental alienation.

 Warshak takes the position that a child's alienation from a parent may be the result of many causes, including the behavior of the rejected parent.
 Warshak asserts that courts must rapidly and effectively enforce orders related to children's contact with both parents.

 Warshak asserts that the emotional and financial costs of severe alienation and the difficulties in repairing that damage make it important to identify children who are at risk and to educate judges.
 His educational video, Welcome Back, Pluto: Understanding, Preventing, and Overcoming Parental Alienation, is directed at children, teens, and young adults who are alienated or at risk for becoming alienated.

-Consensus report on shared parenting
+Report on shared parenting

 In 2014 Warshak's article Social Science and Parenting Plans for Young Children: A Consensus Report, was published by the American Psychological Association in the journal Psychology, Public Policy, and Law.
 The article summarized research on different child custody arrangements after divorce, recommending shared parenting in the vast majority of cases.
 Warshak's conclusions were endorsed by 110 other researchers and practitioners, many of whom held prominent academic and research positions.